sdaubert/letscert/README.md

 # letscert
 A simple `Let's Encrypt` client in ruby.

-I think `simp_le` do it the right way: it is simple, it is safe as it does not needed to be run as root, but it is Python (no one is perfect :-)) So I started to create a clone, but in Ruby.
+I think `simp_le` do it the right way: it is simple, it is safe as it does not need to be run as root, but it is Python (no one is perfect :-)) So I started to create a clone, but in Ruby.

-Work in progress.

 # Usage